Dangerous Animals in Argentina-List of Top 10 (Might Even Kill You)

 They drive into their prey with the help of their powerful jaws and row of cone-shaped teeth.
 Because they can’t chew, caimans swallow smaller prey whole.

-They shred the flesh from larger animals with their massive bodies, sharp teeth, and jaws.
+They shred the flesh from large animals with their massive bodies, sharp teeth, and jaws.
 They keep larger prey species in underwater larders until they begin to decompose and become simpler to eat.

 Depending on the species, caimans can grow to a length of 6 meters or 1.5 meters.
 These powerful predators hunt and eat a wide variety of animal products.